New York, New Orleans hospitals reel as U.S. coronavirus death toll tops 1,000

 At Elmhurst Hospital in New York’s borough of Queens, about a hundred people, many wearing masks with their hoods pulled up, stood in line behind barriers outside the emergency room entrance, waiting to enter a tent to be screened for the coronavirus.

-While New York is the current coronavirus epicenter in the United States, Louisiana - driven by a dire situation in New Orleans, its biggest city - could be the next one.
+While New York is the coronavirus epicenter in the United States now, Louisiana - driven by a dire situation in New Orleans, its biggest city - could be the next one.

-Dr. Rebekah Gee, head of Louisiana State University’s healthcare services division, said that Mardi Gras, when 1.4 million tourists descended on New Orleans for celebrations that included tightly packed street parades, fueled the city’s outbreak.

-Warner Thomas, chief executive at Ochsner Medical Center, Louisiana’s largest hospital system, added: “We are seeing an escalation in cases across our system.”
+Warner Thomas, chief executive at Ochsner Medical Center, Louisiana’s largest hospital system, said: “We are seeing an escalation in cases across our system.”

 Underscoring the threat to healthcare workers striving to cope with the pandemic, Thomas said 300 Ochsner employees were under quarantine, including 60 diagnosed with COVID-19.